 Recall that a field F has characteristic p if p is the smallest positive integer such that for every nonzero element $\alpha$ in F, we have $p\alpha=0$ .
 If no such integer exists, then F has characteristic 0.
-From Theorem 16.19 we know that p must be prime.
-Suppose that F is a finite field with p elements.
-Then p is a prime dividing p in p.
-Consequently, the characteristic of p must be p, where p is a prime dividing p.
+From Theorem 16.19, p.
+208 we know that p must be prime.
+Suppose that F is a finite field with n elements.
+Then $n\alpha=0$ for all $\alpha$ in F. Consequently, the characteristic of F must be p, where p is a prime dividing n.
 This discussion is summarized in the following proposition.

-Proposition 22.1.
-If F is a finite field, then the characteristic of F is p, where p is prime.
+Proposition 22.1 If F is a finite field, then the characteristic of F is p, where p is prime.